cuiyongbo/ProgrammingPearls/tensorflow-note/knowledge_base/ml_quick_quiz_02.md

 Remember that the specific questions you'll face can vary depending on the role and the company.
 It's also important to be prepared to discuss any relevant projects or experiences you have that demonstrate your skills in TensorFlow and model inference.

-1. What is TensorFlow, and how does it differ from other deep learning frameworks?
+Q: What is TensorFlow, and how does it differ from other deep learning frameworks?

 TensorFlow is an open-source machine learning library developed by the Google Brain team.
 It is widely used for building and deploying machine learning models, particularly deep learning models.
 TensorFlow provides a comprehensive ecosystem of tools, libraries, and community resources that enable researchers and developers to build and deploy ML-powered applications.